The gentle nature of the long, deep pools at Beringa Reserve belie their importance to the surrounding landscape and

 What we’re doing

-Feral animals such as foxes and cats are blamed for the loss of a number of native mammal species from this region and have left others, such as the Tammar and Black-gloved Wallabies, in a precarious position.
+Feral animals such as foxes and cats are blamed for the loss of a number of native mammal species from this area and have left others, such as the Tammar and Black-gloved Wallabies, in a precarious position.

 By reducing feral predator numbers, via an integrated control program, we hope to vastly improve the chances of survival for our native fauna.

 We're also restoring native bushland, and working towards reducing the impact of destructive wildfire.

 Wallabies of Gondwana Link